 Research shows that phytonutrients play a vital role in skin health.
 They also improve the body's keratin infrastructure, translation —thicker, glossier hair, and stronger nails!

 This is a type of polyphenol antioxidant found in peanuts, pistachios, grapes, red wine, blueberries, cranberries, and also cocoa, and dark chocolate.
 Studies revealed that resveratrol can help protect the skin from UVA rays that lead to oxidative stress and skin damage.
 Translation —red wine is good for you, in moderation!

 Pine Bark Extract (Pycnogenol)

 A 2012 study found that pine bark extract improved skin hydration and elasticity.
 It's a powerful antioxidant that holds anti-inflammatory and tissue-repairing properties.
 All of these wonderful benefits help to reduce the signs of aging.
 But, what I find so amazing about Pine Bark Extract is the effect it has on my nails.

 Green Tea Extract

 Green tea extract is another type of polyphenol.
 I'm sure you've heard about the superpowers of green tea and matcha.
 If not I highly recommend checking out Matcha Kari's article on this ancient Japanese ingredient.
-Thanks to two types of antioxidants —catechins, and tannins green tea extract is able to prevent cell damage by protecting your skin from daily environmental hazards.
+Thanks to two types of antioxidants —catechins, and tannins green tea extract can prevent cell damage by protecting your skin from daily environmental hazards.
 I know it's an acquired taste and it did take me a while to get used to it, but starting your day with a cup of green tea is a very cheap and effective way to improve your skin and health!